pvasu9055-hash/mini-erp-crm/README.md

 - **Dev server stability:** the backend runs via `nodemon` + `ts-node`. `nodemon.json` restricts the watcher to `src/` only, with a 1-second restart delay — without this, rapid file saves during development could trigger a restart before the previous process fully released port 5000, causing `EADDRINUSE` crashes.
 - **JWT_SECRET fallback:** the code falls back to a dev-only placeholder if `JWT_SECRET` is unset, so local setup never blocks on a missing env var — but this fallback is never used in the deployed instance, where a real secret is set in Azure.
 - **CORS:** currently permissive (`cors()` with defaults) to simplify local development against the deployed API.
 See [Known Limitations](#14-known-limitations).
-- **SPA routing on Azure Static Web Apps:** because this is a client-side-routed React app, directly loading or refreshing a nested route (e.g. `/login`, `/customers`) against the static host returns a `404` unless the host is told to fall back to `index.html` for unmatched paths.
+- **SPA routing on Azure Static Web Apps:** because this is a client-side-routed React app — including nested routes like `/customers/:id` — directly loading or refreshing a nested route against the static host returns a `404` unless the host is told to fall back to `index.html` for unmatched paths.
 Fixed via `frontend/staticwebapp.config.json`:
   ```json
   {
     "navigationFallback": {